 Under water

 The KAISHUU dredger doesn’t usually dock.
-This large hopper dredger is in operation 24 hours a day, 7 days a week, working to permanently remove excess sediment from the Port of Hamburg.
+The large hopper dredger is in operation 24 hours a day, 7 days a week, working to permanently remove excess sediment from the Port of Hamburg.
 We spent a day with it, accompanied by our film crew.

 Read more